ajcoppa/loopgyou/README.md

 This is a Grey You softcore script, using the [grimoire](https://github.com/Kasekopf/grimoire) framework.

-This is a fork of https://github.com/Kasekopf/loop-casual/tree/gyou Only minor changes by Irrat are made to this script to keep it up to date
+This is a fork of https://github.com/Kasekopf/loop-casual/tree/gyou with some changes by Irrat.

 ## Warning: After the nerf on 1/30, this script will no longer work for most people.
 Use at your own risk!